tanjera/screeps/readme.md

 Passive defenses (walls and ramparts) are also an integral part of your room's defenses.
 When you construct a wall or rampart and have a worker or repairer available with energy, it is automatically set to build and repair your walls to a minimum "critical" hitpoint level, and then- as available- repair them to a target "maintenance" hitpoint level.
 The amount of hitpoints that the code will automatically aim for scales depending on your room's controller level (RCL), from 10K hitpoints at RCL1 to 1M hitpoints at RCL8.

-You can also specify the target hitpoint goal for a specific tile or wall or rampart by adding a value to its memory setting at `Memory.rooms[rmName].structures[${s.structureType}-${s.id}].targetHits`.
+You can also specify the target hitpoint goal for a specific tile or wall or rampart by adding a value to its memory setting at

+`Memory.rooms[rmName].structures[${s.structureType}-${s.id}].targetHits`

 An example of a quick way to set a room's walls (e.g. W18S43, all walls and ramparts along x == 2) to a custom target hitpoint goal (e.g. 5M)- all via the console- would be:

 ```
 _.each(Game.rooms.W18S43.find(FIND_STRUCTURES, { filter: (s) => { return s.pos.x == 2 && (s.structureType == "constructedWall" || s.structureType == "rampart"); } }), s => { _.set(Memory, ["rooms", s.pos.roomName, "structures", `${s.structureType}-${s.id}`, "targetHits"], 5000000); });